Al-Saadi Gaddafi

 Al-Saadi Muammar Gaddafi, also spelt as Al-Saadi Moammer Al-Gaddafi (الساعدي معمر القذافي; born 25 May 1973), is a Libyan retired professional football player.
-He captained the national team, but his career was widely attributed to the influence of his father Muammar Gaddafi, the country's supreme leader.
+He captained the national team, but his career was widely attributed to the influence of his father Muammar Gaddafi, the country's leader at the time.

 In 2011, Gaddafi was the commander of Libya's Special Forces and participated in the Libyan Civil War.
 An Interpol notice was issued against him in 2011.
 In March 2014, he was arrested in Niger and extradited to Libya, where he faced murder charges, which he was cleared of in 2018.
 In August 2015, a video surfaced allegedly showing him being tortured.

 He was a central figure in the SNC-Lavalin scandal in Canada.
 In 2019, SNC-Lavalin, Canada's biggest engineering firm, pled guilty to paying Saadi $28 million in bribes to secure construction contracts in Libya.
-SNC-Lavalin also allegedly paid over $2 million for Saadi's 2008 visit to Canada, including bodyguards, companion services, $10,000 to an escort service in Vancouver, a strip club in Montreal, and box seats for a Spice Girls concert at the Air Canada Center in Toronto.
+SNC-Lavalin also allegedly paid over $2 million for Saadi's 2008 visit to Canada, including bodyguards, companion services, $10,000 to an escort service in Vancouver, a strip club in Montreal, and box seats for a Spice Girls concert at the Air Canada Centre in Toronto.

 He was released in September 2021 and left for Turkey.

 Football career

-Gaddafi is known for his participation in Libyan football, which was arranged in his favour.
+Gaddafi is known for his participation in Libyan football, which was arranged in his favor.
 One law forbade announcing the name of any football player with the exception of Gaddafi.
 Only numbers of other players were announced.
-Referees favoured Gaddafi's club and security forces were used to silence protests.
+Referees favored Gaddafi's club and security forces were used to silence protests.

 On 6 June 2000, the BBC reported that Gaddafi had signed with Maltese champions Birkirkara F.C. and would play for them in the Champions League.
 The move failed to materialize.
 In 2003, he signed for Italian Serie A team Perugia, employing Diego Maradona as his technical consultant and Canadian sprinter Ben Johnson as his personal trainer.

 He made only one substitute appearance against Juventus for Perugia before failing a drug test, due to presence in his system of the illegal substance Nandrolone.
 An article in la Repubblica said that "Even at twice his current speed he would still be twice as slow as slow itself."

-He was also captain of the Libya national football team, captain of his home club in Tripoli, and president of the Libyan Football Federation.
+He was captain of the Libya national football team, captain of his home club in Tripoli, and president of the Libyan Football Federation.

 Gaddafi joined UEFA Champions League qualifiers Udinese Calcio in 2005–06, playing only 10 minutes in an end-of-season league match against Cagliari Calcio.
 He joined U.C.
-Sampdoria during season 2006–07, without playing a single match.
+Sampdoria during the 2006–07 season, without playing a single match.